nniiicc/API_Documentation_JCDL/Messy_Draft.md

 # Abstract

 Technical documentation is boring.
-It's boring to plan, it's boring to create, and it's especially boring to read.
+It's boring to create and it's especially boring to read.
 But, technical documentation is also an incredibly important resource for users and developers of digital libraries.
 This is especially true of large scale digital library initiatives that offer application programming interfaces (APIs) for accessing large collections of digital artifacts.
-In this paper we propose evaluation criteria for APIs.
+In this paper we propose evaluation criteria for digital library APIs, and introduce a coverage and completeness metric for technical documentaiton more generally.

 ## Introduction

 It may seem trite to observe the profound effect that large-scale digital library initiatives have had on the access, and use of of cultural heritage artifacts; but, it shouldn't.
 Initiatives such as Europeana, the Hathi Trust, and the Digital Public Library of America (DPLA) have created collections of diverse digital materials that make new forms of scholarship, and new modes of cultural understanding possible.
 Perhaps most profoundly, these new aggregations of resources are allowing the digital humanities to flourish - realizing the potential of not only a 'Renaissance' view of great ideas, but also a pragmatic view of ourselves and the role of the arts in our public lives (Adams, 2014).
 Consider the following examples:

-- In his revelatory work on income inequality the french economist Thomas Piketty claimed that the 19th and 20th century novel was a mirror.
-Not content to take this assertion at face value, Underwood et al. showed that in fact, fiscal language became more pronounced during this time period (2014)
+- In his revelatory economic work, Thomas Piketty claimed that the 19th and 20th century novel was a mirror of income inequality  ...
+Underwood et al. used the HathiTrust digital library - a collection of X million texts - to show that in fact, fiscal language became more pronounced during this time period (2014).

-- DPLA gif contest -
+- Other examples

-These examples are not subtle shifts in scholarship - they represent paradigmatic new ways of knowing, and they simultaneously require new approaches to traditional concepts in digital library development, such as the scholarly collection (), accessibility (), intellectual property rights (), and evaluation criteria (Feinberg, )
+These examples are not subtle shifts in scholarship - they represent paradigmatic new ways of knowing, and they simultaneously require new approaches to traditional concepts in digital library development, such as the scholarly collections (Wicket et al, 2014), accessibility (), intellectual property rights (), and evaluation criteria (Feinberg, )

 In this paper, we focus on documentation of application programming interfaces (APIs) as